 New legal tests were introduced and further offences were made subject to these tests.
 For example, the compelling reasons test was introduced in 2018 to replace the show cause test.
-Additionally, the amendments expanded the number of offences which fall into the exceptional circumstances category.
+Additionally, the amendments expanded the number of offences that fall into the exceptional circumstances category.
 This means that often accused persons who are facing a series of low-level offences must meet the highest bail test when applying for bail.

 Following the changes in 2018 when a lawyer represents a client and the Court refuses bail, a further application for bail can only be made if new facts and circumstances arise after the first application.
 The same Magistrate or Judge will almost always hear the further application for bail.

-The Process of Applying for Bail
+The Process – How to Apply for Bail

 - Release you on bail from the police station on your own undertaking (a promise to attend your court hearing for the matter); or